shpaass/melvor-coupon-solver/README.md

 `-d, --desired-items` - The upper numbers of drop chances for the desired items.
 For instance, on wiki the chance can be 20/837.
 20 is what you need to put here.
 Make the denominators of all desired items equal to probability_base before putting the numbers here.

 `-n, --number-of-trials` - Number of complete item sets to acquire.
 Default is 10000.

+In other words, the program gets the data about the desired items with `-p` and `-d`, and then acquires them `-n` times to get the final array on which the statistics are done.

 Examples of launches:
 ```